Is Matthew 7:15-23 About Believers or False Prophets?

 “Jesus saith unto him, I am the way, the truth, and the life: no man cometh unto the Father, but by me. ” (John 14:6 KJV)

-You see, Jesus is the narrow straight gate!
+You see, Jesus is the narrow straight gate.
 Not our self righteous works and deeds.
-If we think our self righteous works and deeds and that we are ‘good enough’ will save us, it becomes are comparison game with other people who sin more.
+If we think our self righteous works and deeds are ‘good enough’ to save us, it becomes are comparison game with other people who sin more.
 In fact, Jesus said that right from the start of Matthew 7,

 “Judge not, that ye be not judged.”
 (Matthew 7:1 KJV)